SpineBench: A Clinically Salient, Level-Aware Benchmark Powered by the SpineMed-450k Corpus: RELATED WORK

 \section{RELATED WORK}

 The landscape of medical AI is rapidly evolving, moving from broad, general-purpose models to highly specialized systems designed for clinical utility.
-Our work is situated within this trend, addressing a critical gap in the high-stakes field of spine surgery.\\ \textbf{From Generalist Models to Domain Adaptation.} Recent advances in Large Vision-Language Models (LVLMs), such as GPT-4V \citep{42} and Gemini2.5-pro \citep{16}, have demonstrated significant progress in multimodal tasks \citep{41, 43}.
+Our work is situated within this trend, addressing a critical gap in the high-stakes field of spine surgery.

+\textbf{From Generalist Models to Domain Adaptation.} Recent advances in Large Vision-Language Models (LVLMs), such as GPT-4V \citep{42} and Gemini2.5-pro \citep{16}, have demonstrated significant progress in multimodal tasks including image and video\citep{41, 43, zheng2023less,jiang2025ivy,guo2025fila,zhu2024fila,fakehr1}.
 However, when applied to the medical domain, their generalist nature becomes a distinct limitation.
 Multiple evaluations consistently show that while promising, these models lack the domain-specific expertise required for complex diagnostic tasks, performing below the level of human specialists \citep{39}.
 This inherent limitation of generalist models has fueled a clear and necessary trend toward specialization.
 In response, specialized medical LVLMs like LLaVA-Med \citep{29} and PMC-LLaMA \citep{31} have been developed, fine-tuned on large biomedical corpora.
 Nevertheless, this approach still has shortcomings.
 For instance, in spinal diagnostics, a critical task is the synthesis of data from multimodal imaging—such as X-ray, CT, and MRI—to formulate a single, "level-aware" diagnosis.
 This integrative reasoning process, which requires localizing findings to specific vertebral levels, is a clinical skill that cannot be acquired from static, descriptive datasets alone.
 This further underscores a core principle: for high-stakes clinical applications, deep, narrow expertise is far more valuable than broad, superficial general knowledge.
 A powerful example validating this principle is OralGPT \citep{44}, a model trained on a small, highly curated dataset of intraoral photographs, which achieves performance comparable to state-of-the-art generalist models within its niche.
 This paradigm shift from generalist to specialist models is now clearly evident across numerous medical fields, from oncology to pathology \citep{45, 46, 47, 48, 49, 50, 51, 52, 53, 54, 55}.\\